hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 ## Cluster the cells

-Seurat uses a graph-based clustering approach, which embeds cells in a graph structure, using a K-nearest neighbor (KNN) graph (by default), with edges drawn between cells with similar gene expression patterns, and then attempt to partition this graph into highly interconnected ‘quasi-cliques’ or ‘communities’.
-Seurat first constructs a KNN graph based on the euclidean distance in PCA space, and refines the edge weights between any two cells based on the shared overlap in their local neighborhoods (Jaccard distance).
-To cluster the cells, it then applies modularity optimization techniques to iteratively group cells together, with the goal of optimizing the standard modularity function.
+We can now use these significant PCs to determine which cells exhibit similar expression patterns for clustering.
+To do this, Seurat uses a graph-based clustering approach, which embeds cells in a graph structure, using a K-nearest neighbor (KNN) graph (by default), with edges drawn between cells with similar gene expression patterns.
+Then, it attempts to partition this graph into highly interconnected ‘quasi-cliques’ or ‘communities’.
+Details on this clustering methods are available in the Seurat paper.
 We will use the `FindClusters()` function to perform the graph-based clustering.
 The `resolution` argument that sets the "granularity" of the downstream clustering, will need to be optimized to the experiment, with increased values leading to a greater number of clusters.
 We find that setting this parameter between `0.6`-`1.2` typically returns good results for single cell datasets of around 3K cells.
 Optimal resolution often increases for larger datasets.
 The cluster IDs are saved in the `seurat@ident` slot.

 We provide a series of resolution options during clustering, which can be used downstream to choose the best resolution.